EcorRouge/rococo-service-host/README.md

 ## build and run docker image
-How to run both services:
+How to run all services:

 `docker-compose up -d --build`

 How to run RabbitMQ

 `docker-compose up -d rabbitmq-service --build`

 How to run Amazon SQS

 `docker-compose up -d sqs-service --build`